sfc-gh-gcharriere/workshops/cortex_analyst/SESSION_2_CORTEX_ANALYST.md

 5. Click **Save**

-#### Step 6.3: Test With the Metric
+#### Step 6.3: Test With the Metric (After)

+Now let's verify that the custom metric is being used.

 1. Go back to the **Playground** tab
-2. Ask the same question again: "Monthly profit in Europe per category"
+2. Ask the **same question again**: **"Monthly profit in Europe per category"**
 3. Click **Run**
-4. Review the updated SQL
+4. Review the updated SQL and compare with the previous result

 **With the custom metric, Cortex Analyst will now use your formula:**
 ```sql